espocrm/documentation/administration/jobs.md

 ### Daemon

-Command to run using nohup:
+Command to start daemon using nohup:

 ```
 nohup php /path/to/espocrm/daemon.php &